Kennedy777/WordCounter/README.md

 The program will prompt the user for a "search word" AND, separately, a sentence or phrase.
 It will then check to see how often the initial word appears in the sentence.
 This only applies to words *in their entirety,* so letters of a word embedded in other words (e.g., if the user's search word is "car," "carpet" will not be counted).

-The initial (current, as of 4/26/19) phase will invovle creating tests and building out logic.
-The next phase will invovle creating the front-end logic and user interface.
+The initial (4/26/19) phase will invovle creating tests and building out initial game logic.

+For the second (5/3/19) phase, MVC logic is built out, creating a splash page that allows the user to navigae to the "Word Counter" game.

 ## Specs